 They visit sets and studios, audit entire productions when needed, and collect initial compensation, pension and health contributions, as well as residuals for members who have not been paid properly.
 Business representatives come from various backgrounds, but many are attorneys and have prior analytical, contract, and entertainment experience.
 All have at least undergraduate degrees, and many have postgraduate ones.

-Beverly Sloan, Business Representative, AEA
+Beverly Sloan, former Business Representative, AEA

 You’d be amazed at the variety, complexity, and occasional routine of a business rep’s professional life.
 A business rep is an administrator, problem-solver, counselor, and negotiator.
 We review each and every employment contract and rider filed with Equity with an eye trained on details actors and agents may miss.